-Niels Van Quaquebeke is an organisational psychologist based in Hamburg, Germany.
+Niels Van Quaquebeke, based in Hamburg, Germany, is an organisational psychologist and Professor of Leadership and Organizational Behavior, besides Head of the Management Department at KLU.
 He is recognized as one of the Top100 German-speaking business scholars under 40 (Handelsblatt).
 He is the recipient of multiple awards for his teaching and frequently featured in public media.
 He has a book on the psychology of leadership (currently only in German).

 Often leaders are in solution-finding mode and are frustrated at the lack of engagement and follow-through.
 During his research on leadership, over time he discovered, “Questions are just the spark.
 What is needed is listening afterwards.”
 Niels shares research and gives examples and tips from his executive training which give insight into the power of respectful inquiry, asking questions and listening.
 He also looks into the future of leadership in the digital era.

 “We started to realize one of the simplest things.
 Questions are just the spark.
 What is needed is listening afterward.
 If you ask the question but don’t listen, you might as well have not asked the question.
 Even worse, it’s almost like an insult being asked a question and not being listened to.”

 – Niels Van Quaquebeke

 For more ideas, tools, and resources that will help you master the art of listening, subscribe to listening ALCHEMY here.

 02:13 – Niels tells his story about how he started researching questions, what he discovered to be the key to questions having impact and how this led to “Respectful Inquiry”.

 05:40 – Asking to reply, not to understand better understood.